marinafdezban/final_project/README.md

 ```

+## :eyes: Next Steps

+- Upload the streamlit ad-hoc app to Amazon Web Services.
+- Keep improving the performance of face and face-mask AI model.
+- Keep improving the detection of faces with low light and low quality pictures/webcams.

 ## :mailbox: Contact info

-For questions, suggestions and other inquiries... here is my [email address] (m.fernandezban@gmail.com)
+For questions, suggestions and other inquiries... ping me [here] (m.fernandezban@gmail.com)